FAQs

 These organizations will help you through the process of applying for a registrant code – we can help you generate the appropriate ISRC codes from there.

-We accept credit cards (Visa/MC, American Express, Discover) PayPal, checks (personal or cashier), money orders, and bags of cash.
+All sessions must be paid in full or submit an approved PO# before any audio is delivered.
+We accept credit cards (Visa/MC, American Express, Discover), PayPal, Venmochecks (personal or cashier), money orders, and bags of cash.
 Click here to visit our Contact page regarding payment via credit card or PayPal.